R0b0ticRabb1t/A-Level-Bio-Chem-Notes/Biology/2 Biological Molecules/Proteins/Collagen.md

 Has a high [[tensile strength]]
 ### Structure
-Each molecule of collagen is made of 3 [[Proteins|polypeptide chains]], wound in a triple helix structure, very tightly held together with [[Hydrogen Bonds]].
+Each molecule of collagen is made of 3 [[Protein|polypeptide chains]], wound in a triple helix structure, very tightly held together with [[Hydrogen Bonds]].
 Its able to be tight because every three/inner amino group is [[Glycine]], which is small enough to fit/ allow this triple helix.

 This molecule then lines up and covalently bonds to other triple helixes (staggered so that there are no weak points), forming fibrils.